TheCodeArtist/chocosticks/README.md

 - Fixing a TODO from the bunch of those littered across the code.

 ## Porting chocosticks to Linux
-- Making chocosticks compile using gcc.
+- Making chocosticks compile using gcc compiler.

 # Additional References